BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 …
 ```

 …and so on.
-Finally, copy all 150 of the renamed images into a single folder that A1111 can access.
+Finally, copy all 25 of the renamed images into a single folder that A1111 can access.

-The names of these renamed images will be used in place of the `[filenames]` text in our training prompt template during training, giving training prompts like this:
+The names of these renamed images will be used in our training prompt during training, giving training prompts like this:

 ```
 fr3nchl4dysd15, a closeup photo of fr3nchl4dysd15 naked, neutral gray background (1)